The first step towards becoming antifragile is to deepen our connection with ourselves. This brings us calm, focus, and

 John Ratey, psychiatrist at Harvard Medical School, says that useful exercise needn’t take long:

 If you don’t have ten minutes, The New York Times has published a series of exercises that take just seven minutes to complete.
 These are shown in the Scientific Seven Minute Workout, below.
-The only ‘equipment’ you need are a wall and a chair.
+The only ‘equipment’ you’ll need are a wall and a chair.
 (And if you prefer to work with weights, a link to the “Advanced” workout is also given.)

 Would you benefit from taking more exercise?
-Could you find time in your day for four minutes of exercise, or seven, or more?
-Why not try it now?
+Could you fit seven minutes of exercise into your day?
+After all, even ten minutes of exercise changes your brain.

 Diagrams for the Scientific SEVEN-Minute Workout :